-On the other hand, exploring geodesics and wave dynamics in curved spaces provides a powerful framework for analyzing optical effects induced by effective background potentials \cite{Rop1,Rop2}.
-In general relativity, massive objects warp spacetime, altering electromagnetic wave propagation.
-This curvature-driven wave dynamics has implications for wave optics \cite{R1}, gravitational lensing \cite{R2}, scattering theory \cite{R3}, and photon ring studies \cite{R4,R5}.
-However, optical investigations of these phenomena remain limited due to the weak nature of gravitational effects, necessitating astronomical-scale observations.
-To overcome these challenges, analog models have been proposed to simulate general relativistic effects in laboratory settings \cite{R7}.
-Examples include observing spontaneous Hawking radiation in Bose–Einstein condensates \cite{R8}, simulating Schwarzschild precession with gradient-index lenses \cite{R9}, and replicating gravitational lensing using microstructured optical waveguides \cite{R10}.
-An alternative approach involves reducing the spatial dimensions of curved spacetimes while embedding them in flat three-dimensional space, enabling detailed studies of electromagnetic wave interactions with curvature \cite{R11,R12}.
-This approach, pioneered by Batz and Peschel \cite{R13}, has inspired theoretical and experimental investigations across diverse optical phenomena \cite{12,R6,R14,R15}.
-Applications have extended to surface plasmon polaritons \cite{R16} and quantum particles \cite{R17}.
-Initially, Batz and Peschel derived a nonlinear Schrödinger equation for light propagation on surfaces of revolution with constant Gaussian curvature \cite{R13}.
-While rotational symmetry simplifies curvilinear coordinate descriptions \cite{R18}, their solution is restricted to longitudinal propagation, leaving non-longitudinal trajectories analytically challenging.
-Nevertheless, longitudinal propagation benefits from axisymmetric curvature, ensuring tangential light beams follow the longitudinal path \cite{R6}.
+Separately, the study of geodesics and wave propagation in curved spaces offers a robust framework for analyzing optical phenomena driven by effective background potentials \cite{Rop1,Rop2}.
+In general relativity, spacetime curvature induced by mass-energy alters electromagnetic wave propagation, influencing wave optics \cite{R1}, gravitational lensing \cite{R2}, scattering processes \cite{R3}, and photon ring formation \cite{R4,R5,guvendi-npb}.
+Experimental investigation of these effects remains challenging due to their weak strength, requiring astronomical-scale observations.
+To address this, analog models have been developed to reproduce relativistic effects in laboratory environments \cite{semra-2025,R6,R7}.
+Examples include observing spontaneous Hawking radiation in Bose-Einstein condensates \cite{R8}, simulating Schwarzschild precession using gradient-index lenses \cite{R9}, and emulating gravitational lensing with microstructured optical waveguides \cite{R10}.
+Another approach involves dimensional reduction of curved spacetimes embedded in flat three-dimensional space, facilitating detailed study of electromagnetic wave interactions with curvature \cite{R11,R12}.
+This method, introduced by Batz and Peschel \cite{R13}, has inspired theoretical and experimental advances across various optical systems \cite{12,R6,R14,R15}.
+Applications now extend to surface plasmon polaritons \cite{R16} and quantum particle dynamics \cite{R17}.
+While Batz and Peschel derived a nonlinear Schrödinger equation for only waves on surfaces of revolution with constant Gaussian curvature \cite{R13}, their analysis applies mainly to longitudinal propagation due to the axisymmetric geometry.